Why is the Salinas River So Important?

 The Impacts of the Nacimiento Lake Dam

-The largest tributary of the Salinas River is the Nacimiento River.
-Prior to
+The largest tributary of the Salinas River is the Nacimiento River even though it only

 the steelhead population in both rivers.